Texas Law Fall 2020 Reopening Plan

 Faculty must hold office hours using Zoom rather than in person.

 No in-person meetings are permitted in private offices.
-In-person meetings should be held only in spaces designated for that purpose.
-A list of rooms available for in-person meetings and instructions for accessing them will soon be available.
+In-person meetings should be held only in spaces designated for that purpose and not in private offices.
+A list of rooms available for in-person meetings and instructions for accessing them can be found here.

 In-person meetings in common areas, designated meeting rooms, and outdoors are encouraged.